 Restart Nginx In Windows

 Even Nginx is mostly used on Linux systems it also supports windows operating systems like Windows Server and Windows 10.
 Similar to the Linux systems the Nginx binary can be used to restart the webserver.
 We will use nginx -s reload command in the Nginx installation path.
 The following command can be run in the cmd MS-DOS or PowerShell without problem but you should be in the Nginx installation path.

 > nginx -s reload

 Restart Nginx At Specific Periods with cron

-Sometimes you may have problems with the server software or web application which runs on the Nginx web server.
+Sometimes you may have problems with the server software or web application that runs on the Nginx web server.
 This problematic web application can block or crash the Nginx server.
 In this case, restarting the Nginx server periodically may help reduce the problem even it is not a perfect solution.
 You can use cron to restart Nginx service like below.

 Test and Check Nginx Server Configuration and Errors

 Nginx is a complex web server that is configured with different configuration files for single or multiple domains.
 During changes and restart there may be syntax or typo errors.
 When the Nginx service restarted if the configuration is not valid then it will not start and stay in the stopped status.
 In order to start again, the error should be corrected.
-In order to prevent this, we can check the current Nginx configuration files before restarting it with the nginx -t command like below.
+In order to prevent this, we can check the current Nginx configuration files before restarting them with nginx -t command like below.

 $ sudo nginx -t